 With a valid living trust in place, upon the death of the grantor, the transference in ownership of assets to prescribed beneficiaries takes place as soon as the trustee finds it reasonable to do so.

-That’s right, no judge needs to approve of any part of the transfer.
+What that means is that there is no requirement for a judge to approve of any part of the transfer.
 The trustor or creator of the living trust names a successor trustee.
 Upon the death of the trustor, the successor trustee becomes the trustee, with all the responsibilities and duties that entails.

 Even better, no one will necessarily ever find out about the terms of the document, as living trusts are entirely private affairs.
 For many folks, the privacy benefit alone of a living trust vs Will is worth the price.